-"The Emperor left Biaritz this morning at nine o'clock, and Bayonne in half an hour after, on his return to Paris, whoice he proceeds to the camp of Boulogne.
-He was accompanied to Bayonne by the Empress and her mother, the Countess of Montijo, who followed in a separate carriage.
-On arriving at the Mairie he alighted, for the purpose of receiving the authorities of the town in a farewell visit, and before ten o'clock he was on his way.
-The Empress, who had entered her mother's carriage, continued waving her handkerchief the whole of the time the Emperor was in sight, and he acknowledged her repeated adieus; by standing up in the earringe as it moved towards the arch-way which leads to the bridge, and saluting with his hand; and it was only when the carriage was completely out of sight that the Empress left the town and returned to Biaritz.
+"The Emperor left Biaritz this morning at nine o'clock.
+"The Emperor left Biaritz this morning at nine o'clock, and Bayonne in half an hour after, on his return to Paris, whence he proceeds to the camp of Boulogne.
+He was ac-companied to Bayonne by the Empress and her mother, the Oountess of Montijo, who followed in a separate carriage.
+On arriving at the Mairie he alighted, for the purpose of receiving the authorities of the town in a farewell visit, and before ten clock he was on his way.
+The Emprese and before ten o'clock he was on his way.
+The Empress, who had entered her mother's carriage, continued waving her handkerchief the whole of the time the Emperor was in sight, and he acknowledged her repeated adjeus by standing up in the carriage as it moved towards the arch-way which leads to the bridge, and saluting with his hand; and it was only when the carriage was completely out of sight that the Empress left the town and returned to Biaritz.
+The arrangement, I believe, is that the Emprers returns on the 15th of next month as far as Bordeaux, for the purpose of meeting the Empress.
+He has also accepted the invita-